This is a fingernail, Obviously.

 If the moons on your fingernails have disappeared, you may be noticing many of the following:

 - tingling hands and feet

 - lots of brown spots

 - burning sensation (possibly on thighs)

 - heavy menstrual bleeding or nose bleeds

-- comprehensive list of symptoms
+- comprehensive list of low vitamin B12 signs